 Clean drinking water is an essential requirement for humans and livestock.
 Apart from this, clean water is also necessary for irrigation purposes.
 Although our planet is surrounded by more than 70% water, not all of them may be fit for consumption, due to various reasons.
 This is where reverse osmosis helps, which is one of the successful methods for producing pure water.

 Osmosis is a natural process, where a solvent passes through a semipermeable membrane from the region of low solute concentration to the region of high solute concentration.
-However, reverse osmosis is a process, which is created artificially using pressure.
+However, reverse osmosis water filtration is a process, which is created artificially using pressure.
 In this, the water is made to pass from the area of high solute concentration to the area of low solute concentration.

 The water is pushed through a fine semipermeable membrane at a certain pressure.
 The semipermeable membrane features a dense layer that allows only water to pass, whereas salts and other impurities are seperated.
 This pressure helps overcome the osmotic pressure induced by chemical solvents.
 Reverse osmosis is effective at removing impurities at the ionic level such as dissolved sodium, chlorides, and metal ions down to 0.001 microns.
 Unlike other water treatment technologies, a large portion of the water is rejected and sent to waste (25%-50%)

 The following are the important types of reverse osmosis water treatment systems used in the US today.